EmptyButter/emptybutter.github.io/_posts/2025-09-12-htb-delegate.md

 INFO: Compressing output into 20250912200539_bloodhound.zip
 ```

-I uploaded the zip into the BloodHound-CE.
-I marked `a.briggs` as owned, then ran "Shortest paths from Owned objects" pre-built Cypher query, and found `a.briggs` had `GenericWrite` to `n.thompson` who was in `REMOTE MANAGEMENT USERS` group.\
+I uploaded the zip into the BloodHound-CE, marked `a.briggs` as owned, then ran "Shortest paths from Owned objects" pre-built Cypher query.
+I found that `a.briggs` had `GenericWrite` permission over `n.thompson`, who was a member of the `REMOTE MANAGEMENT USERS` group.\
 ![](bh-abriggs-to-nthompson.png)

 ### (fail) Shadow Credentials Attack

 It was tempting to run shadow credentials attack against `n.thompson`.
 However, when I tried so I encountered `KDC_ERR_PADATA_TYPE_NOSUPP` error.
-This is because ADCS or CA were not configured in the Domain Controller, and the DC did not have its own key pair.
+This is because ADCS or CA were not configured in the domain, and the DC did not have its own key pair.
 >Prerequisites for shadow credentials attack:
 >1. be in a domain that supports PKINIT and containing at least one Domain Controller running Windows Server 2016 or above.
 >2. be in a domain where the Domain Controller(s) has its own key pair (for the session key exchange) (e.g. happens when AD CS is enabled or when a certificate authority (CA) is in place).